 Due to the popularity of the zoo cafe, you will need to reserve a table about a week or two in advance.
 Reservations are for 90 minutes and can be booked from their website.

-This is definitely one of the more unique things to do on this 3 day Budapest itinerary.
+This is definitely one of the more unique things to do on this 3 days in Budapest itinerary.

 4. Central Market

-You have done a-lot over the course of the last 3 days, now is the perfect time to get a few souvenirs.
-My final suggestion on this 3 day Budapest itinerary is Central Market!
+You have done a lot over the course of the last 3 days, now is the perfect time to get a few souvenirs.
+My final suggestion on this 3 days in Budapest itinerary is Central Market!

 The central market is one of the oldest markets in Budapest, the architecture alone is worth checking out, with its red brick facade and tall colourful ceilings.

-Inside are three sprawling floors selling Hungarian specialities such as paprika, Tokaji wine, fresh meats and cheeses, along with clothing and ornaments.
+Inside are three floors selling Hungarian specialities such as paprika, Tokaji wine, fresh meats and cheeses, along with clothing and ornaments.
+Look for “Hungaricum” label for authentic local products.

 On the top floor are a few food stalls, here you can try some of the best Hungarian cuisine such as Langos, sausages, goulash, and apple strudel.